Derogations, Democratic Backsliding, and International Human Rights During the COVID-19 Pandemic

 H1: States experiencing democratic backsliding will be more likely to issue derogations.

-To test these expectations, this paper conducts a series of quantitative analyses followed by a qualitative examination of illustrative cases mapping on to each quadrant of Table 1.
+To test these expectations, we conduct a series of quantitative analyses followed by a brief examination of illustrative cases mapping onto each quadrant of Table 1 (we include more detailed case studies in the appendix).
 From these series of tests, we provide a deeper understanding of motivations and behavior of states during times of a health crisis and global threats to democracy.

 Methods and Data